ericPantarotto/react_completeGuide/_notes/notes.md

 ### Navigating between Pages

-With *Next.js*, you can get the best of both worlds, a highly interactive, reactive client-side application once it's active, but a finished page being served if you are visiting the page for the first time, so, if you did not navigate around on it yet.
+With *NextJS*, you can get the best of both worlds, a highly interactive, reactive client-side application once it's active, but a finished page being served if you are visiting the page for the first time, so, if you did not navigate around on it yet.

 However, With a link and anchor element, the page is always reloading, and we're not in that single-page application.